BarbarosAvsar/vibe_alex/README.md

 ## Configuration
 - Update the consultation endpoint in `CRISIS/CRISIS/Config/AppConfig.swift` (default: `https://api.midainvest.com/contact`).
 - Provide a NewsAPI key by adding `NEWSAPI_API_KEY` to your environment or `Info.plist` (see `AppConfig.newsAPIKey`).
-- All other networking happens client-side against public APIs (GoldPrice.org, World Bank, ECB); no additional secrets are required.
+- All other networking happens client-side against public APIs (GoldPrice.org, World Bank, Frankfurter); no additional secrets are required.

 ## Android (Jetpack Compose)
 The Android project lives in `android/` and mirrors the iOS data sources and UI flow.